Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 It was Daniel’s turn to pull a face.
 He sipped his whisky to cover it. "...I can’t think of an ethical way to say no. After all, I’d have to tell parents that it’s for the greater good that their children die young of preventable illness.
 But if that was true, we wouldn’t vaccinate our own kids, would we?"

-"It’s not exactly the same situation…" Diana pointed out.
+"It’s not exactly the same situation..."
+Diana pointed out.

 "No. But the only functional difference is whose children are whose."